akaritakai/router-config/README.md

 The primary use case for this configuration is a collection of VMs which need to host publically facing services where there are fewer public IP addresses than VMs.

+Another use case is having more public IP addresses than VMs and wanting to obscure where critical services are by making it discouraging for an attacker to enumerate your network.

 In addition to configuring the server as specified by the configuration files in this directory, you will have to install a number of packages

 ```sh